-You’ll be supported throughout your application to become a carer with National Fostering Group.
-As one of the UK’s most experienced agencies, we’re committed to supporting your fostering adventure every step of the way.
+You’ll be supported throughout your application to become a foster carer (also known as a foster parent) with National Fostering Group.
+As the UK’s largest and most experienced agency, we’re with you every step of the way.

-If you’re thinking about becoming a foster carer with the National Fostering Group, that’s brilliant!
-Good foster parents really make a difference to young lives, and carers also find it very rewarding for themselves and their families.
+If you’re thinking about becoming a foster carer in the UK by joining National Fostering Group, that’s brilliant!
+Good foster carers really make a difference to young lives, and carers also find it very rewarding for themselves and their families.

 Right now, we want to make sure you have all the information and support you need to take your next steps to becoming a foster carer.
 After all, you’re making an important, life-changing decision that will also affect your family and friends.
 Let’s start with an overview of the different stages of the application process.

 Your next step to becoming a foster carer is to get in touch with our team.

 We will arrange to meet with you and your family at your home for an Initial Home Visit.

 As you might expect with such an important role, we’ll need to take a detailed look at your life.

 Your assessing social worker will work with you to complete Form F and prepare you for the panel meeting and the requirements of fostering.

 As one of the UK’s most experienced fostering agencies, we’re committed to excellence.
 We want to give you all the skills you need to be your best.

 A Fostering Panel carries out a final check of all the information that has been gathered throughout the assessment process and makes its recommendation.